-We have a vibrant set of religious, spiritual, and philosophical communities on campus.
-Learn more about the different identities represented at Elon, including Jewish, Christian, Muslim, Buddhist, and Hindu), yoga and meditation, interfaith community, and a group for secular students and atheists.
+We have a vibrant set of religious, spiritual, ethical, and philosophical communities on campus.
+Learn more about the different identities represented at Elon, including Jewish, Christian, Muslim, Buddhist, Hindu, communities, yoga and meditation groups, and vibrant multifaith engagement.
 Learn more about our Organizations and Programs.

 Check out our digital overview of the programs, student groups, and ministries that support interfaith programming and spiritual life, including support for religious, spiritual, and secular traditions and worldviews.

 The Truitt Center supports and engages the Elon community with the wisdom of the world’s religious, spiritual, and ethical traditions.

 - Engage collaboratively in the affirmation of identities, the practice of faith, the celebration of traditions, and the deepening of values

 - Educate through the sharing, exploring, and questioning of diverse worldviews

 - Empower individuals and communities to embrace purpose, inclusivity, and service to others

 - Encourage each other through radical hospitality, compassionate mentorship, and respectful spiritual care.